By Captain Shem Malmquist

 - What about the emergency equipment?
 Can you reach it from your seated position?
 What if you slide your seat back?
 What if you get out of your seat, will the oxygen mask hose be long enough to reach the walk-around bottle/mask, fire extinguishers and crash axe?
 Can you think of scenarios where it might be important to reach these items, or at least know what you can and cannot do in each of these examples?
 The onboard fire on the UPS B-747 in Dubai burned through oxygen lines leading to the crew oxygen system.

 - Do you know where your pack switches are?
 Can you find them blindfolded?
+Do you know how to configure them to keep smoke out of the cockpit if you cannot read a checklist due to smoke?
 How fast can you pull together the information you need to divert?

 - As indicated in the FAA study, there is a significant advantage to depressurizing and staying high, and fast, until fairly close to the airport.
 Not only does that take advantage of the depressurized state slowing the fire, it also reduces the amount of time for the fire to flare as you start down.
 Additionally, your fastest ground speeds are usually available around FL250 to 280.
 In a freighter this is a no-brainer, but for a passenger aircraft does the risk to the passengers of depressurizing outweigh the risk of the fire or ditching?
 This is something that only the crew can decide based on the specific circumstances, and, unfortunately, no matter what you decide there will be people who get to spend months discussing and analyzing your choices and how you got it wrong — never mind the fact that you only had seconds to make that decision.

 - Once you are diverting, how close to the airport can you maintain maximum forward speed?
 There are documented cases where crews slowed to 250 kts approaching 10,000 feet, with an in-flight fire.
 Those habits die hard.
 A common debrief item in the simulator exercise is that the crew could have stayed faster, longer.
 How much longer?